zvldz/ESP32-UART-Bridge/README.md

 - Connect USB modems, GPS receivers, or other USB-serial devices to ESP32
 - Data is bridged between USB device and UART pins
 - Useful for adding USB connectivity to devices with only UART
+- **⚠️ Power Requirements**: In Host mode, you MUST provide external 5V power to the ESP32 board pins (VIN or 5V pin).
+The USB-C connector cannot power both ESP32 and connected USB devices.

 ### Mode Selection
 - Configure via web interface
 - Setting is saved and persists across reboots
 - Requires restart when changing modes

+## Power Requirements

+### Device Mode
+- Power via USB-C from computer - no external power needed
+- ESP32 and connected UART device are powered from USB

+### Host Mode
+- **MUST** provide external 5V power via board pins (VIN/5V pin)
+- USB-C cannot provide enough power for both ESP32 and connected USB devices
+- External power supplies 5V VBUS to connected USB devices

+### ⚠️ Important Safety Warning
+**Never connect both USB-C and external power simultaneously!** This can damage the board.
+(Some boards have protection diodes that allow dual power, but verify your board's schematic first.
+Use at your own risk!)

+### Changing Settings
+To enter WiFi configuration mode and change settings (including USB mode):
+- Power ONLY via USB-C (disconnect external power)
+- OR power ONLY via external pins (disconnect USB-C)
+- The USB mode setting doesn't matter for configuration
+- Just ensure only ONE power source is connected

 ## Configuration Parameters